 So, here’s some relevant links and options, coming right up, before I sign off.

 -c:v %codec% – Sets codec, or more specifically, encoding engine.
-If you know your GPUs you may use them instead of your CPU to compress.
-For the sake of being fair, I’ll only include the basic ones because uhhh I don’t have an AMD card.
+If you know your GPUs you may use them instead of your CPU to compress, giving better performance or speed.
+For the sake of being fair, I’ll only include the basic ones because I don’t have an AMD card.

 libaom-av1 (Original reference encoder for a new format called AV1.)